shijieS/SST/README.md

-# SST (Single Shot Tracker)
+# DAN (Deep Affinity Network)

+> readme.md is still building now.

 ## Purpose
-SST is an end-to-end deep learning network during train phase, whose purpose is to extracted object feature along with its surrounding's feature and output a similarity matrix to indicate the similarity of boxes from different frames.
+DAN is an end-to-end deep learning network during train phase, whose purpose is to extract the predetected objects' feature and performs pairing permutations of those features in any two frames to infer object affinities.
+Besides, DAN also accounts for multiple objects appearing and disappearing between video frames.

-> Note:
+> Note: The repository was built with the name "SST".
+For the brevity and easy understanding, we change the repository name by "DAN".

 ## Network Framework